Dorset Joint Railway

 Click diagram for larger image

 Ground Frame.
 S&DJR Signal Instruction No 160 advised that on 21-March-1907 a new 2-lever ground-frame (GF) would be provided on the Colliery siding, as shown in the right-hand diagram above.
 This GF was a typical L&SWR 'knee' frame of the Stevens pattern, but photographic evidence suggests that it was manufactured by the Railway & General Engineering Co Ltd of Nottingham (click photo for a larger image).
-Lever 1 in this GF released the Gate Lock lever 5 in the SB, while lever 2 worked the catch-point in place of a previous hand-lever.
-The siding gate was hinged at the end nearer to the main line, with its locking handle at the other end.
+Lever 1 in this GF released the Gate Lock lever 5 in the SB, while lever 2 worked the trap-point previously worked by a hand-lever.
 It would appear from photographic evidence in the BR era that the rod run from SB lever 5 passed through the lock mechanism below the gate handle and extended alongside the siding to a release lock next to the GF; the latter ensured that the rodding from SB lever 5 could not be moved to unlock the gate until GF lever 1 had been reversed.
-In addition some form of mechanical 'detection' was provided to ensure that GF lever 2 could not be reversed until the gate had been moved to its open position.
+In addition some form of mechanical 'detection' was provided at the hinged end of the gate to ensure that GF lever 2 could not be reversed until the gate had been moved to its open position.

 [Note: The wording on the GF end-plate is believed to read 'RAILWAY & GENERAL Eng Co Ltd NOTTINGHAM'.
 However the top line of the wording on the side of the catch-blocks appears to read 'McK & H W' (for McKenzie & Holland, Worcester.)
 It is possible therefore that the S&DJR constructed the lever-frame from an assortment of spare parts from their stores; alternatively it may be that the frame was supplied by RG&E originally, but the catch-blocks were replaced at a later date because of damage or wear.]